Publication 111, Operators of Swap Meets, Flea Markets, or Special Events

 - Provide tables, chairs, counters, or other dining facilities for their customers.

 Please see Regulation 1602, Food Products, and Regulation 1603, Taxable Sales of Food Products, and publication 22, Dining and Beverage Industry, for additional information regarding food and beverage sales.

 Section 6015 retailers

 Some sellers are not required to hold a seller's permit because they sell only products purchased from dealers we have approved as section 6015 retailers.
 The seller is required to provide the name of the product supplier to operators.
 For example, people who sell new Avon or Tupperware usually buy those items from section 6015 retailers.

-From April 1, 2010, through December 31, 2022, some U.S. veterans are considered “qualified itinerant vendors.”
-They are the consumers of the products they sell under certain conditions.
-As consumers, qualified itinerant vendors are not required to hold a seller's permit.
+The itinerant veteran vendor program was authorized by legislation from April 1, 2010, through December 31, 2021.
+During this period, some U.S. veterans were considered “qualified itinerant vendors.”
+They were the consumers of the products they sell under certain conditions.
+As consumers, qualified itinerant vendors were not required to hold a seller's permit.

 There are some exceptions.
-Itinerant veteran vendors who are engaged in catering or vending machine businesses, or who sell alcoholic beverages or single items for more than $100, are generally required to obtain a seller's permit.
+Itinerant veteran vendors who are engaged in catering or vending machine businesses, sell alcoholic beverages or who sell single items for more than $100, are not considered "qualified itinerant vendors" and are generally required to obtain a seller's permit and report and pay tax on their sales.
+Furthermore, starting January 1, 2022, itinerant veteran vendors that qualified for the above exemption are required to obtain a seller's permit, file sales and use tax returns, and pay tax on their sales to consumers in California.
 For additional information, you may refer to Revenue and Taxation Code section 6018.3, Itinerant Veteran Vendors.

 1595 Occasional Sales—Sale of a Business—Business Reorganization